googleads/googleads-java-lib/README.md

 Google Ads API Java Client Library
 ==================================

-This project hosts the Java client library for the various SOAP-Based Ads APIs (AdWords, DFA, and DFP) at Google.
+This project hosts the Java client library for the various SOAP-Based Ads APIs (AdWords and DFP) at Google.

 ## Features